Photography by Nicole Weinstock, October 25, 2018

 Photography by Avantika Bawa and Aschwin de Wolf, June 2 and June 3, 2016

-In Buenos Aires we followed in the footsteps of one of the characters of Eric Stener Carlson’s “The St Perpetuus Club of Buenos Aires” as he made his way to the Institute for the Study and Resolution of Contested Glacier Frontiers (ISRCGF).
+In Buenos Aires we followed in the footsteps of one of the characters of Eric Stener Carlson’s novel “The St Perpetuus Club of Buenos Aires” as he made his way to the Institute for the Study and Resolution of Contested Glacier Frontiers (ISRCGF).

 “I’m sure you’ve seen that wonderful building while window-shopping in Bario Norte.
 Its eight floors perch just above the gaudy, red canopy of the ‘El Tolón’ Café.

 Up and up past all the other apartments until the cupola, a dome shingled like some ancient, grey fish.
 Mine is the apartment with the smallest window, all the way at the top.

 As I go towards the Bulnes subway station, I pass by the mouth of the Alto Palermo shopping centre.